Justin-Tadlock/catalog-project/README.md

 vagrant up
 vagrant ssh
 ```
-7. Once the vagrant VM is running, navigate to the **auth-playground** app directory
+7. Once the vagrant VM is running, navigate to the **catalog-project** app directory
 ```
 cd /vagrant/catalog-project
 ```